 The Icom IC-9700 frequency stability can be improved by synchronising the internal master crystal oscillator with an external GPS disciplined one using the Leo Bodnar injection board.
 The 9700 internal oscillator is sort of pulled to the external frequency by placing a small coil close to the crystal.
 On the Leo Bodnar site the setup procedure is described.
 This procedure creates so many misunderstanding and questions that I decided to spend some words on it.
 First of all, the external GPS based oscillator (GPSDO) cannot be calibrated.
-You can set the right output frequency and level and that’s it.
-Now when you switch on theRead More →
+You set the output frequency and level and that’s it.
+Now when you switch on the GPSDO theRead More →

 The last months I’ve been quite active on FT4 on LEO satellites.
 A number of challenges come together doing FT4 on sats such as accurate doppler control and time, multiple WSJT-x applications and CAT transceiver control.
 The doppler control is basically identical to SSB, however the update rate and/or the maximal frequency error must be set different.
 MacDoppler only supports update rate, which can be set up to 10 times per second.
 SatPC32 also supports update rate based on frequency error.
 Many set this to 0, meaning highest update rate.
 But I think that 10 Hz should do it as well.
 In order to listenRead More →